python-hyper/hyper/docs/source/index.rst

     print(resp.read())

 Simple. ``hyper`` is written in 100% pure Python, which means no C extensions.
-It is also 100% self-contained: there are no external dependencies beyong the Python standard library.
+It is also 100% self-contained: there are no external dependencies beyond the Python standard library.

 ``hyper`` supports Python 3.3 and onward.